MayureshPG1/VisualSimilarityImageSearch/readme.md

   - Did not used [this paper](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Huang_Cross-Domain_Image_Retrieval_ICCV_2015_paper.pdf) as it uses labeling data along with the visual similarity
     - But, gained some insights about fashion datasets and visual analysis related to clothing
   - [This paper's](http://acberg.com/papers/wheretobuyit2015iccv.pdf) problem domain is different.
 They are figuring cloths for shop and general photos.
-    - But, They demonstrated that cosine based distances work the bast.
+    - But, they demonstrated that cosine based distances work the bast.
 So, I ended up using them.
   - Did not used [this approach](https://blog.griddynamics.com/reverse-image-search-with-convolutional-neural-networks/).
 This one requires 3 input images query, positive and negative.
     - I thought that asking 3 input images to the user is not intuitive.